waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Attempt 1 (Turn 7965): Stepped on tile (3, 4).
 - Result: No wild encounter or effect triggered.
 - Conclusion: Tile (3, 4) is a safe FLOOR tile.
+- Attempt 2 (Turn 7966): Stepped on tile (2, 4).
+- Result: No wild encounter or effect triggered.
+- Conclusion: Tile (2, 4) is a safe FLOOR tile.